Low Graphics | Accessibility

 About us

-Plenet, the Public Legal Education Network, was launched in 2008 to continue building the body of knowledge of what makes for successful public legal education.
-Plenet is funded by the Ministry of Justice.
+Plenet, the Public Legal Education Network, was established to continue building the body of knowledge of what makes for successful public legal education.

 We are a network of organisations and individuals working in the field of public legal education.
 The range of particpants includes statutory bodies, not-for-profit organisations, legal professionals, researchers, educators and campaigners.